The style and features of the Wells template.

-- The site title or logo and tag line.
-Style these in Site Title / Logo Options.
+- The site title or logo and tagline.
+Style these with the Site title / Logo options tweaks.

-- Main Navigation and Secondary Navigation links.
-Style these in Site Navigation Options.
+- Main navigation and secondary navigation links.
+Style these with the Site navigation options tweaks.
 Folders expand when clicked.

 - A content area you can customize with blocks.
 The content area doesn't display on mobile.

 - Built-in social icons.
-Style or hide these in Social Link Options.
+Style or hide these with the Social link options tweaks.

-Style the sidebar width and position in Sidebar Options.
+Style the sidebar width and position with the Sidebar options tweaks.

 - Dates and categories display below post titles.